gregrickaby/viewer-for-reddit/CONTRIBUTING.md

 - Include the purpose of your PR.
 Be explicit about the issue your PR solves.
 Fill out the Pull Request template completely.
 - Reference any existing issues that relate to your PR.
 This allows everyone to easily see all related discussions.

-By contributing code, you grant its use under the [GNU General Public License v2 (or later)](https://github.com/gregrickaby/reddit-image-viewer/blob/main/LICENSE.md).
+By contributing code, you grant its use under the [MIT License](https://github.com/gregrickaby/reddit-image-viewer/blob/main/LICENSE.md).